-- Project PartnersMelbourne Water Corporation, Queensland Urban UtilitiesThis renewables project was completed on 30 September 2022.
+- Project PartnersMelbourne Water Corporation, Queensland Urban UtilitiesThis renewables project has been discontinued.

 Southern Oil Refining Pty Ltd aims to build and operate a demonstration scale hydrothermal liquefaction (HTL) reactor to produce crude oil from biosolids (a by-product of treated wastewater) that will be capable of scaling up to commercial scale.
 The renewable crude oil will be upgraded to renewable diesel (and potentially jet fuel) using the existing facilities at the Northern Oil Refining facility in Gladstone, Queensland.